 Birgit Hofer & Franz Wotawa

-In an empirical evaluation, we show that dependency-based models of spreadsheets whose value-based models cannot be solved in an acceptable amount of time can be solved in less than one second.
-Furthermore, the amount of diagnoses obtained through dependency-based models is reduced by 15% on average when using the novel model instead of the original dependency-based model.
+In an empirical evaluation, we show that dependency-based models of spreadsheets whose value-based models are often not solvable in an acceptable amount of time can be solved in less than one second.
+Furthermore, we show that the amount of diagnoses obtained through dependency-based models is reduced by 15% on average when using the novel model instead of the original dependency-based model.

 The short computation time and the improved diagnostic accuracy enable the usage of model-based debugging for spreadsheets in practice.